 My next comparison was between the ‘1964 Kansas City’ Recording and the ‘1988 Kansas City’ recording.
 This is shown in the spectrogram image below:

-The voice tones of all songs examined old and new, are extremely close and often identical when listening critically and viewing the narrow band waveform and frequency spectrum.
+The voice tones of all songs examined old and new, are extremely close and often identical when listening critically and viewing the narrowband waveform and frequency spectrum.
 Songs that were recorded farther apart in time have some small differences, which can be explained by Sir Paul’s difference in age when they were recorded.
 As people age their voice changes and so does their body.
-Vocal chords mature and usually grow deeper.
-Think of a boy going through puberty, the vocal chords mature and so does the voice.
+Vocal cords mature and usually grow deeper.
+Think of a boy going through puberty, the vocal cords mature and so does the voice.
 The same applies to people who enter their later years.
 Even though there are these slight differences, fundamental parts of the voice always remain the same.

-I believe and will prove scientifically that a person?s singing voice is as unique if not more unique than their speaking voice.
-In the following paragraphs I will compare the Pre 1966 Paul singing style with the post 1966 Paul singing style by critical analysis of Sir Paul’s vocal timber and very loud and distinct voice.
-I have made observations while critically listening to upper register, near falsetto, voice signatures for the songs Long Tall Sally and Sgt Pepper’s Lonely Hearts Club Band.
+I believe and will prove scientifically that a person’s singing voice is as unique if not more unique than their speaking voice.
+In the following paragraphs, I will compare the Pre 1966 Paul singing style with the post-1966 Paul singing style by critical analysis of Sir Paul’s vocal timbre and very loud and distinct voice.
+I have made observations while critically listening to the upper register, near falsetto, voice signatures for the songs Long Tall Sally and Sgt Pepper’s Lonely Hearts Club Band.
 I will use the studio recorded versions of both songs, however, I have chosen the deconstructing Sgt Pepper isolated vocal to compare to the Long Tall Sally vocal.
 This back to back comparison file will be available in my audio work product attached to this report.

 The biometric test was done as a secondary test to determine the voice similarities using another voice identification and speaker recognition testing process.
 Critical listening is the primary voice identification tool that I used to arrive at my conclusion (please see and hear audio work product attached to this report).